prabesh-tandukar/JS-DSA/readme.md

 Run the command `npm run test` from the root directory and it will run all the tests.

-## These Don't Have to be "Challenges"

-Some people, such as myself are not great at doing this stuff off the top of their head.
-Even though most of the code is setup as a challenge, you can certainly just follow along with the course and/or just study the solutions and learn from them.

-You can use the tests to see if your code passes, but use the `run` files to run the code manually.
-This is so that you can experiment, console.log, etc.

 ## Getting Started